Professor of Oceanography

 OCN 5401 - Principles of Physical Oceanography

-During 1989-1995 Maul served two terms as Vice Chairman of the Subcommission for the Caribbean and Adjacent Regions of the Intergovernmental Oceanographic Commission of UNESCO.
+During 1989-1995 Maul served two terms as Vice Chairman of the Subcommission for the Caribbean and Adjacent Regions of the Intergovernmental Oceanographic Commission of UNESCO (IOCARIBE).
 Dr. Maul was founding Chairman of the IOCARIBE Group of Experts on Ocean Processes and Climate, four times Co-Director of INSMAP - the International Symposia on Marine Positioning, a member of the IOC Group of Experts on GLOSS (the global sea level observing system), and founding Chairman of the IOCARIBE Tsunami Steering Group of Experts.
-He chaired the United Nations Environment Programme / Intergovernmental Oceanographic Commission Joint Task Team on Climatic Changes in the Wider Caribbean Region, and has served on the editorial boards of Marine Geodesy, Remote Sensing of Environment, and the Journal of Earth System Science Education.
-In 1997 the Florida Tech Student Government named him College of Engineering Teacher of the Year, in 1998 he received the Faculty Senate Excellence Award for university teaching, in 2010 the U.S. President’s Volunteer Service Award, and in 2012 the College of Engineering Faculty Excellence Award for Service.
+He chaired the United Nations Environment Programme / Intergovernmental Oceanographic Commission Joint Task Team on Climatic Changes in the Wider Caribbean Region, and has served on the editorial boards of Marine Geodesy, Remote Sensing of Environment, and the Journal of Earth System Science Education (ESSE).
+In 1997 the Florida Tech Student Government named him College of Engineering Teacher of the Year, in 1998 he and his ESSE team received the Faculty Senate Excellence Award for University Teaching, in 2010 the U.S. President’s Volunteer Service Award, in 2012 the College of Engineering Faculty Excellence Award for Service, and in 2015 the Andrew W. Revay, Jr. Award for Excellence in Service from the Faculty Senate.

 Maul is past chairman and an active member of Florida COOS (the Florida Coastal Ocean Observing System Consortium), a member of the Southeastern Universities Research Association Coastal and Environmental Research Committee, served as president of SECOORA (the Southeastern Coastal Ocean Observing Regional Association), represents the Florida Institute of Technology to the Florida Ocean Alliance, and is on the Board of the Florida Institute of Oceanography.
 His community service and volunteering with the Boy Scouts of America has earned Eagle Scout George Maul the Vigil Honor in the Order of the Arrow, the Silver Beaver Award, and 9 other BSA recognitions.
 His current research interests include physical oceanography and marine meteorology, coastal climate and sea level change, and tsunami risk assessment and mitigation in the North Atlantic basin; he volunteers with the National Weather Service to create TsunamyReady® communities in east Florida, and is a WxCoder observer.